 While the socio-political conflict that has rendered many homeless, was reported as the leading cause for the displacement.
-Other triggers for the displacement included, loss of livelihood as reported by (25%) of the study population, homelessness (15%), sexual harassment (15%), desire to continue schooling (10% and search for medical care 8% (Figure 2)
+Other triggers for the displacement included, loss of livelihood as reported by (25%) of the study population, homelessness (15%), sexual harassment (15%), desire to continue schooling (10% and search for medical care 8% (Figure 2).